No. 6 Tennessee tops No. 10 Clemson 31-14 in Orange Bowl

 UP NEXT

-Tennessee: The Vols open next season against Virginia on Sept.
+Tennessee: The Vols open 2023 against Virginia on Sept.
 2 in Nashville.
 It’ll be Virginia’s first game since the shooting that killed three players and led to the cancellation of the Cavaliers’ last two games of 2022.

-Clemson: A Week One game against an Atlantic Coast Conference opponent awaits, likely to be announced sometime in January.
-Clemson’s first nonconference game is set for Sept.
+Clemson: A Week One game against an Atlantic Coast Conference opponent awaits, likely to be announced in January.
+Clemson’s first nonconference game is Sept.
 9 against Charleston Southern.

 More AP college football: https://apnews.com/hub/college-football and https://twitter.com/ap_top25.
 Sign up for the AP’s college football newsletter: https://tinyurl.com/mrxhe6f2